-- Complete bilateral cleft lip – The clefts occurring on both sides of the upper lip extends into the nose/ nasal cavity.
+- Complete bilateral cleft lip – The clefts occurring on both sides of the upper lip and extends into the nose/ nasal cavity.

-The different types of Cleft palate deformities are –
+The different types of cleft palate deformities are –

-- Incomplete cleft palate – cleft or split occurring in the soft palate/ back of the mouth
+- Incomplete cleft palate –cleft or split occurring in the soft palate/ back of the mouth

-- Complete cleft palate – cleft or split occurring in both the hard and soft palate exposing the mouth and nose cavities to each other
+- Complete cleft palate –cleft or split occurring in both the hard and soft palate exposing the mouth and nose cavities to each other

-- Submucous cleft palate – This involves cases where cleft involves soft and/ or hard palate and is covered by the mucous membrane and may be at times difficult to visualize, if not carefully examined.
+- Submucous cleft palate –This involves cases where cleft involves soft and/ or hard palate and is covered by the mucous membrane and may be at times difficult to visualize, if not carefully examined.